omgmog/talk-cardboctober/talk.md

 ---
 # Stats

+^ Let's take a look at some numbers

 ---
 ## Max: 31 hacks

+^ I managed to do a hack every day.
+There were a couple of times where I got 1 or 2 days behind, but I still pushed _something_ to Github and then caught up.

 ---
-> 64 Commits to main repo
+><br>
-> 75 Commits to /max/ repo
+> 140~ Commits
-> ~10600 Lines of code
+> 10600~ Lines of code

+^ Around 140 commits across the cardboctober.xyz and slash max repos.
+The 45 commits and 2400 lines of code for my blog are not counted here.

 ---
 ## Pete: 30 hacks

+^ Pete did pretty well, though he was still pushing code last night to catch up!

 ---
-> 26 Commits to main repo
+><br>
-> 64 Commits to /pete/ repo
+> 100~ Commits
-> ~15000 Lines of code
+> 15000~ Lines of code

+^ Around 100 commits across the cardboctober.xyz and slash pete repos.

 ---
 ## Ben: 16 hacks

-^ It turns out he's a much busier man than me.
+^ It turns out he's a much busier man than me and Pete.

 ---
-> 18 Commits to main repo
+><br>
-> 85 Commits to /ben/ repo
+> 100~ Commits
-> ~10000 Lines of code
+> 10000~ Lines of code

+^ Around 100 commits across the cardboctober.xyz and slash pete repos.

 ---
 ## In conclusion...